AhmedCSAhmed/Arcade-Take-Home/README.md

 ### Database Schema

-- **Keys as TEXT**: Chose performance over flexibility - string keys cover 99% of use cases
+- **Keys as TEXT**: I chose performance over flexibility - string keys cover 99% of use cases
-- **Values as BLOB**: Used pickle serialization to meet "store anything" requirement
+- **Values as BLOB**: I used pickle serialization to meet "store anything" requirement
-- **No transaction_id column**: SQLite handles transactions natively - avoid reinventing the wheel

 ### Architecture Choices